 - T-SHIRTS (8) 1 dress top/shirt for homestay orientation/special events (see "dress outfit").
-Quickdry shirts are great. - SHORTS or LONG SKIRTS (4-6 prs.) -One pair of shorts should be long/ athletic type.
+Quick-dry shirts are great. - SHORTS or LONG SKIRTS (4-6 prs.) -One pair of shorts should be long/ athletic type.
 Skirts should cover knees. - PANTS (1-3 prs.)
 1 pair for work/paint use, 1 daily use, 1 dress pant (see "dress outfit").
-Pants should be light-weight and able to dry quickly; avoid jeans because of the hot weather. - LONG SLEEVED SHIRT (1) T-shirt or other lightweight material. - MID-WEIGHT VEST or PULLOVER (1) Fleece or wool sweater; you will need this at camp.

-- UNDERWEAR (15prs.) - HAT (1) Sun or baseball style hat

-SOCKS (15 prs.) - They should be in good shape; you will take your shoes off frequently.
+Pants should be light-weight and able to dry quickly; avoid jeans because of the hot weather. - LONG SLEEVED SHIRT (1) T-shirt or other lightweight material. - MID-WEIGHT VEST or PULLOVER (1) Fleece or wool sweater; you will need this at camp. - UNDERWEAR (10-12prs.) - HAT (1) Sun or baseball style hat - SOCKS (8 prs.)
+They should be in good shape; you will take your shoes off frequently. - BRAS (3-4)

+PAJAMAS (1pr)

-- BRAS (3-4) - PAJAMAS (1pr) - BATHING SUIT (1) Camp appropriate swimsuit: Swim trunks for boys, one-piece or athletic style bikini for girls. - WORK OUTFIT (1) For painting, etc., that covers shoulders, torso, and upper legs. - DRESS OUTFIT (1-2) Comfortable yet presentable for special events Suggestions: For boys - a button down shirt and khakis, for girls - a long skirt and shirt, or nice, loose pants and top. - SHOES/SANDALS (2 prs.)
+- BATHING SUIT (1) Camp appropriate swimsuit: Swim trunks for boys, one-piece or athletic style bikini for girls. - WORK OUTFIT (1) For painting, etc., that covers shoulders, torso, and upper legs. - DRESS OUTFIT (1-2) Comfortable yet presentable for homestay orientation and special events Suggestions: For boys - a button down shirt and khakis, for girls - a long skirt and shirt, or nice, loose pants and top. - SHOES/SANDALS (2 prs.)
 Comfortable, supportive shoes or sandals.
 Shoes that work well in the rain are helpful. - FLIP FLOPS or CROCS (1pr.)
-For showering. - SLIPPERS (1pr.)
+For showering. - FLIP FLOPS or SLIPPERS (1pr.)
 Separate from showering shoes, to be used as "indoor-only shoes" (this is customary in Japan).